Grist-Data-Desk/STLoR/METHODOLOGY.md

 ### Step 2: Extract parcels of interest

-After acquiring the raw state data, we identified parcels overlapping with tribal reservation areas.
-The raw state data can be found in the [`01\States Raw Data`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/01_States%20Raw%20Data) folder.
+After acquiring the raw state data, we identified parcels overlapping with reservation areas.
+The raw state data can be found in the [`01_States Raw Data`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/01_States%20Raw%20Data) folder.

 We utilized spatial data from the Bureau of Indian Affairs, specifically their [American Indian and Alaska Native Land Area Representation (AIAN-LAR)](https://biamaps.geoplatform.gov/server/rest/services/DivLTR/BIA_AIAN_National_LAR/MapServer) and [Tribal Statistical Areas (TSA)](https://biamaps.geoplatform.gov/server/rest/services/DivLTR/BIA_AIAN_Tribal_Statistical_Areas/MapServer) data layers.
 The TSA layer was particularly crucial for identifying Indigenous land in Oklahoma.
-These spatial files can be found in the [`00\Reservation Layer`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/00_Reservation%20Layer) folder.
+These spatial files can be found in the [`00_Reservation Layer`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/00_Reservation%20Layer) folder.

 The analysis was conducted in QGIS on a state-by-state basis using the *Extract by location* tool.
 We selected geometric predicates where parcels from the state trust land layers intersect, overlap, or are within the polygons representing tribal land from the BIA layers.
 This process also captured information from the BIA layers to indicate which reservation each parcel overlapped.

 Following identification and filtration, we reviewed the raw data to identify additional fields relevant to our schema.
 We included these fields in the data extracted from state servers or spatial files, along with the geometric data locating and mapping the parcels.
 Typically, we retained geographic data such as Public Land Survey System (PLSS) ID numbers, as well as activity or lease information where available.

 For data cleaning purposes, overlapping surface and subsurface acres were saved as separate files.
-The processing for this step can be found in the [`02\States Overlapping Reservations Data`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/02_States%20Overlapping%20Reservations%20Data) folder, which shows, by state, the overlapping surface and subsurface parcel files.
+The processing for this step can be found in the [`02_States Overlapping Reservations Data`](https://github.com/Grist-Data-Desk/STLoR/tree/main/public_data/02_States%20Overlapping%20Reservations%20Data) folder, which shows, by state, the overlapping surface and subsurface parcel files.

 ### Step 3: Clean and merge data

 A primary challenge in data cleaning was the diversity of formats across data sources.
 Key issues included:

-- Varying coordinate reference systems (CRS) requiring reprojection
+- Varying coordinate reference systems (CRSs) requiring reprojection
 - Inconsistent trust name references
 - Disparate field contents, with some sources providing detailed information (e.g., location-specific identifiers, land use activity) while others lacked entire categories